 Increase the temperature of the oven to broil.
 Lay the brioche bread slices or bun halves face up on a large baking sheet pan and evenly butter each slice with softened butter.
 Place under the broiler until golden brown.

 To Make the Nectarine-Radish Salad:

 Shortly before serving, toss together the microgreens, nectarine slices, and radish slices with olive oil, vinegar, and Old Bay seasoning.
 Set aside.

 To Make the Aioli:

 In another bowl, whisk together the mayonnaise, garlic, cilantro, lemon juice, Dijon mustard, Worcestershire Sauce, salt, and black pepper.
 Set aside.

 To assemble the sandwiches, spread an even amount of the aioli on each of the brioche slices.
 Place a pan-fried crab cake on each slice of bread and randomly top with the tossed nectarine-radish salad.
 Serve while warm.

-Recipe Created and Stylized by R. Shannon Mock and Brontë E. Mock
+Recipe Created & Stylized by R. Shannon Mock & Brontë E. Mock